andyck27/Counter/README.md

 # Counter
-Simple Counter Program written in JS
+A simple counter program written in JS.